ACTPS workers' compensation news and announcements

 Emergency Service Workers and PTSD - Support for our First Responders

 A streamlined workers' compensation claims process is in place for first responders diagnosed with post-traumatic stress disorder to make it easier and faster to make a claim and start getting support.
-More information is in this Making a workers' compensation claim for post-traumatic stress disorder fact sheet.
+More information is in this Making a workers' compensation claim for post-traumatic stress disorder fact sheet [PDF 178KB].

 Preliminary Treatment - Immediate medical assistance